pushkar-sanap/Financial-AutoML/README.md

 ## Sample Data Format

-Your CSV file should have columns similar to:
+Your dataset should include:

-- Date (for time series analysis)
+- A Date column for time series operations
-- Numerical financial metrics (Revenue, Expenses, Profit, etc.)
+- Numerical metrics such as Revenue, Expenses, Profit
-- Optional categorical columns (Categories, Departments, Products, etc.)
+- Optional categorical columns like Product, Department, Category

 ## Example